 On the left is a picture of the OPD Wavefront system.
 This instrument uses the most advanced digital technology available to help us better evaluate your unique vision needs.
 It gives us a comprehensive understanding of your complete visual system and optical pathway.
 This gives us a starting point for determining your prescription.
 It also provides information on the shape of you cornea and can even provide topographical mapping of your cornea.
 Using information from the OPD Wavefront system, we can make better recommendations to help you see more clearly.

 Phoropters allow the patient to provide subjective help us determine your prescription.
 On the right is a traditional manual phoropter.
-We have two examination rooms with these.
+We have three examination rooms with these.
 On the left is an automated Marco TRS.
 This phoropter communicates with the OPD system and integrates information directly into your electronic medical record.
-Three examination rooms have the automated phoropters.
+Six examination rooms have the automated phoropters.

 At Spring Hill Eyecare we have used electronic medical records since 2008.
 The computers in the exam rooms are integrated with many of the instruments we use.
 The smaller electronic device in this picture is the 'remote control' for the automated phoropter.
 It controls all the lens changes in the phoropter and coordinates with the appropriate eye charts.

 Optical Coherence Tomography, or ‘OCT’, is a technique for obtaining sub-surface images of translucent or opaque materials at a resolution equivalent to a low-power

 microscope.
 It is effectively ‘optical ultrasound’, imaging reflections from within tissue to provide cross-sectional images.